xiaoxiae/videos/17-ab/SCRIPT.md

 USAGE
 ---

-Now that you know what an $(a,b)$-tree is, you might say Tom this is pretty cool but why should I care?
+Now that you know what an $(a,b)$-tree is, you might say why should I care?
 Well, to really convince you that this isn't just some useless piece of computer science theory, you are likely using some sort of an $(a,b)$-tree right now as you're watching this video and he is why.
 They are widely used by filesystems for indexing files, including Apple's APFS, Microsoft's NTFS and Linux's Ext4.
 They are also used by a number of languages for dictionary and set implementations, including Rust, C++ and Java (ok, technically, the last two use R&B trees, but those are actually just $(a,b)$-trees, so I think it counts).